 La Mesa, CA – The American Academy of Pediatric Dentistry recommends that children see a dentist for the first time by their first birthday.
 Dr. Santiago Surillo, a La Mesa pediatric dentist, agrees.
 This may be surprising to some, but early childhood caries, or tooth decay, continues to be a chronic issue affecting children.
 But starting a relationship with a dentist at a young age can help your children make their oral care a priority.

 So, what should you know to prepare yourself for your child’s first visit?

 Choosing the right dentist can be a difficult choice.
 Dr. Surillo encourages parents to look for a pediatric dentist.
 This is important because a pediatric dentist will be specially trained to treat children and the unique issues that accompany them.
 Their offices will be catered to children, offering a warm, welcoming, and fun environment, and they’ll have equipment catered to the needs of even the youngest children.

 “It may be tempting to simply take your child to your dentist when the time comes,” says Dr. Surillo.
 “But I strongly urge parents to look for a certified pediatric dentist.
 This will ensure that the dentist you choose has experience working with children and understands their needs.
 Children can often be apprehensive about visiting the dentist, but a pediatric dentist will be trained in how to help children feel comfortable.”

-Additionally, you want to choose and office that is welcoming and friendly to you and your child, who are caring and responsive, and who engage in dialogue with you.
+Additionally, you want to choose an office that is welcoming and friendly to you and your child, who is caring and responsive, and who engages in dialogue with you.
 One of the most important components of early dental visits is the education piece, where the dental staff can help parents learn how to better care for their children’s mouths.
 The dental staff should also be open to questions and concerns and should be willing to discuss these with you.

 Preparing for the visit